Skip to main content

 Are there exceptions to interim funding?

-Projects that involve human subjects may not be interim funded until approval has been issued by the Committee for the Protection of Human Subjects.
+Projects that involve human subjects or animals may not be interim funded until approval has been issued by the Committee for the Protection of Human Subjects or the Institutional Animal Care and Use Committee (IACUC).

 How do I use an interim-funded cost center?